 - Outreach, Automation, etc. – It assists during a host of outreach activities such as sending personalized messages, endorsing connections, and so on.

-Now that you have a basic understanding of how LinkedIn can help you generate more leads, let’s look at the top strategies and hacks that you can include in your lead generation arsenal.
+Now that you have a basic understanding of how LinkedIn can help you generate more leads, let’s look at the top strategies and hacks for lead generation using LinkedIn that you can include in your arsenal.

 9 Most Effective LinkedIn Lead Generation Strategies